ENTP: Encoder-only Next Token Prediction

 * Equal Contribution

-Next-token prediction models have predominantly relied on decoder-only Transformers with causal attention, driven by the common belief that causal attention is essential to prevent "cheating" by masking future tokens.
-We challenge this widely accepted notion and argue that this design choice is about efficiency rather than necessity.
-While decoder-only Transformers are still a good choice for practical reasons, they are not the only viable option.
+Next-token prediction is conventionally done using decoder-only Transformers with causal attention, as this approach allows for efficient reuse of keys and values.
+What if we were not compute-limited, should we still use decoder-only Transformers?
 In this work, we introduce Encoder-only Next Token Prediction (ENTP).
-We explore the differences between ENTP and decoder-only Transformers in expressive power and complexity, highlighting potential advantages of ENTP.
-We introduce the Triplet-Counting task and show, both theoretically and experimentally, that while ENTP can perform this task easily, a decoder-only Transformer cannot.
-Finally, we empirically demonstrate ENTP's superior performance across various realistic tasks, such as length generalization and in-context learning.
+We explore the differences between ENTP and decoder-only Transformers in expressive power and complexity, highlighting potential advantages of ENTP in settings with unbounded compute.
+We introduce the Count3 task and show, both theoretically and experimentally, that while ENTP can perform this task easily, a decoder-only Transformer cannot.
+Finally, we empirically demonstrate the superior performance of ENTP across representative tasks where next-token prediction based Transformers can be evaluated, including addition, in-context learning, and language modeling.

 We show theoretically that the class of causal models expressible by encoder and decoders are non-overlapping.